n8willis/opentype-shaping-documents/opentype-shaping-khmer.md

 A syllable in Khmer consists of a valid orthographic sequence that may be followed by a "tail" of modifier signs.

-> Note: The Khmer Unicode block enumerates two modifier signs,
+> Note: The Khmer Unicode block enumerates eight modifier signs,
 > "Nikahit" (`U+17C6`), "Reahmuk" (`U+17C7`), "Bantoc" (`U+17CB`),
 > "Kakabat" (`U+17CE`),  "Ahsda" (`U+17CF`), "Samyok Sannya"
 > (`U+17D0`), "Bathamasat" (`U+17D3`), and "Atthacan" (`U+17DD`).